keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - Nilryna gets consumed by the flesh
 - eventually she gets out
 - we banish it and run away
+- we get to Vrazda's Chateau
+- the soldiers outside are acting weirdly casual
 -